Tesohh/isshues/README.md

 TUI/CLI Project manager for small teams over SSH

 ## Shorthand syntax
+Shorthand syntax is the most important part of isshues and is actually how it was born in the first place (see #history)

 Definitions:
 - Component: something preceded by a special symbol that will apply a label, dependency etc.